maxhoesel-ansible/ansible-collection-smallstep/README.md

 ### Create a CA

-If you are starting from scratch, you will need to create a new step CA first.
+To create a CA server from scratch, this role contains the [`step_ca`](roles/step_ca/README.md) role.
-Luckily, this collection has a role just for that - `step_ca`.
-This role will install and initialize a CA for you, which you can then configure however you want.
-It also installs the `step-cli` tool, allowing you to manage your CA via the modules in this collection.
+It will install and initialize a step-ca server for you, which you can then configure however you want.
 Below is a simple example for how to do so.
-If you want to know more, check out the documentation for `step_ca` and the `step_ca_provisioner(_claims)` modules.
+If you want to know more, check out the documentation for `step_ca`.

 ---
 **NOTE**